BlackVoid/deathrun/README.md

     end

 ## 3. License
-Deathrun has been released under the MIT Open Source license.
+Deathrun has been released under the MIT Open Source license, unless otherwise mentioned.
 All contributors agree to transfer ownership of their code to Felix Gustavsson for release under this license.

 ### 3.1 The MIT License